XENO2410/TrueTell/README.md

 4. Push to the branch (`git push origin feature-name`).
 5. Open a Pull Request.

-Please check the [contribution guidelines](CONTRIBUTING.md) for detailed instructions.

 ## 📜 License
 This project is licensed under the **[Your License Name]**.
 See the [LICENSE](LICENSE) file for more details.